-What Does It Mean for Bitcoin to be Lost?
+What Does It Mean for Crypto to Be Lost?

-What Happens if You Lose Your Bitcoin Wallet?
+What Happens if You Lose Your Crypto Wallet?

-Recovering unclaimed bitcoin is not easy.
-There are many cautionary tales about people who have lost millions upon millions of dollars’ worth of bitcoin and still don’t have access to it.
-Many of them may never recover their coins.
+Recovering unclaimed crypto isn’t easy.
+There are cautionary tales about people who have lost millions of dollars worth of Bitcoin and still don’t have access to it.
+That’s not the end of the story, though, as some people who have lost Bitcoin might still be able to recover their coins.

 Recovering Private Keys